Zakariajouhari1/Zakariajouhari1/README.md

 ## 👨‍💻 About Me

-5th-year Embedded Systems Engineering student at ENSA Kenitra, specializing in **Model Predictive Control**, **Deep Reinforcement Learning**, and **Autonomous Systems**.
+5th-year Embedded Systems Engineering student at ENSA Kenitra with a passion for **control systems** and **real-time embedded programming**.

-Currently working on vehicle platooning algorithms and real-time embedded applications.
+I love building things with **C/C++** and have hands-on experience in Model Predictive Control, autonomous systems, and hardware-software integration.

 ## 🛠️ Tech Stack